anakin4747/ai.nvim/README.md

 buffer will its doing its handshake, or you can have a way so that it will always just append the most recent file.

+Soon you will need to investigate how to dynamically generate tests to account for every comination of every feature

+    bang vs no bang
+    range vs modifiers vs no prefix
+    prompt vs no prompt
+    model vs no model